hollyrenfrew/CS-360-Project-Weight-Tracker/code-review.md

-\-   Outcome 4: Demonstrate the ability to use well-founded and innovative techniques, skills, and tools in computing practices for implementing computer solutions that deliver value and accomplish industry-specific goals.
+-   Outcome 4: Demonstrate the ability to use well-founded and innovative techniques, skills, and tools in computing practices for implementing computer solutions that deliver value and accomplish industry-specific goals.

-\-   Outcome 5: Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate flaws, and ensure privacy and data security.\\
+-   Outcome 5: Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate flaws, and ensure privacy and data security.

 &nbsp;   Additionally, by refactoring the project and writing clear documentation, I also touch on Outcome 2, which emphasizes professional, technically sound communication."